Skip to content

 - run: uv run license-audit check

-Surface the compliance report as a PR job summary (runs even when check fails):
+Show the compliance report as a PR job summary, even when check fails:

 - name: Compliance summary